apache/trafficcontrol/docs/source/api/v4/users.rst

 ------------------
 :addressLine1:      The user's address - including street name and number
 :addressLine2:      An additional address field for e.g. apartment number
+:changeLogCount:    The number of change log entries created by the user
 :city:              The name of the city wherein the user resides
 :company:           The name of the company for which the user works
 :country:           The name of the country wherein the user resides